Intsights/sergeant/docs/worker/handlers/on_starvation.md

     pass
 ```

-The following use cases are possible:
+Possible use cases include:

-- Fire a logging event.
+- Send a log message
-- Hint an external autoscaler to reduce the amount of worker in the system.
+- Hint an external autoscaler to reduce the number of workers in the system
-- Call `stop` to kill the worker as it is no longer needed.
+- The worker is no longer needed, so call `stop` to kill it
-- Call `respawn` to respawn the worker process as it is an opportunity to release memory and start from scratch.
+- Respawn the worker process by calling `respawn`, which allows memory to be released and the process to start over